Interstate 84 in Idaho

 Interstate 84 (I-84) in the U.S. state of Idaho is a major Interstate Highway that traverses the state from the Oregon state line in the northwest to Utah state line in the southeast.
-It primarily follows the Snake River across a plain that includes the cities of Boise, Mountain Home, and Twin Falls.
+It primarily follows the Snake River across a plain that includes the cities of Caldwell, Nampa, Boise, Mountain Home, and Twin Falls.
 The highway is one of the busiest in Idaho and is designated as the Vietnam Veterans Memorial Highway.

 I-84 runs for 276 mi within Idaho, beginning near Ontario, Oregon, and traveling concurrent with several U.S. routes through the Boise metropolitan area and Mountain Home towards Twin Falls.
 I-84 splits away from US 30 and the Snake River at a junction with I-86 near Declo, where it turns southeast to cross the Sublett Range into northern Utah.
 The highway has an auxiliary route, I-184, which serves downtown Boise.

 Route description

 I-84 is the longest Interstate highway in Idaho, running for 276 mi and connecting several of the state's largest metropolitan areas.
 It has a single auxiliary route, I-184 in Boise, and several business routes.
 The highway was officially designated as the Vietnam Veterans Memorial Highway in 2014, mirroring the name for Oregon's section of I-84.
 The Idaho section of I-84 is maintained by the Idaho Transportation Department (ITD), which conducts an annual survey of traffic on certain highway segments that is expressed in terms of annual average daily traffic (AADT), a measure of traffic volume for any average day of the year.
 Average daily traffic volumes on I-84 in 2018 ranged from a minimum of 9,552 vehicles near Sweetzer Summit and 139,113 vehicles at I-184 in western Boise.